Is God Interested in the Work We Do?

 If God wants it to happen, and he is able to make it happen, then why isn’t it happening?

-For example, if God is a loving God, how come thousands of people, including often innocent children, die every day through starvation, disasters, and abuse at the hands of other people?
+For example, if God is a loving God, how come thousands of people, including innocent children, die every day through starvation, disasters, and abuse at the hands of other people?

-I believe the God of the Christian Bible provides the answers for these issues to a large degree, although they are not always that easy to digest, and I am not suggesting that some questions remain unanswered.
+I believe the God of the Christian Bible provides the answers for these issues to a large degree, although they are not always that easy to digest, and I am not suggesting that some questions remain largely unanswered.

 Despite going to a church as a child, and even though this was clearly communicated in the New Testament, I never believed in this particular aspect of Christianity.